List of Rambo characters: Introduced in Rambo (2008)

-Michael Burnett
+Dr. Michael Burnett

-Michael Burnett (Paul Schulze) is the leader of a church mission attempting to deliver humanitarian aid to a Karen tribe in Burma.
+Dr. Michael Burnett (Paul Schulze) is the leader of a church mission attempting to deliver humanitarian aid to a Karen tribe in Burma.
 He and Sarah were engaged before the events of the film.
 He and the rest of his group (including Sarah) were captured after Tatmadaw overran the tribal village and killed most of its residents there, causing the church pastor to hire mercenaries and Rambo to mount a rescue.
 He initially expressed disgust to the visible aspects of war and killing people in general (especially when Rambo kills some Burmese pirates who intended to rape Sarah and kill the rest of them), stating that taking a life was never right.
 He was eventually able to come to terms with the fact that sometimes even mere survival needs to be fought for.
-This is shown near the end of the film, when he angrily kills a Tatmadaw soldier by smashing his head with a rock to save a mercenary, an act that left him in shock.
+This is shown near the end of the film, when he angrily beats a Tatmadaw soldier to death with a rock to save a mercenary, an act that left him in shock.
 He eventually survived the journey and reunites with Sarah.